Appraisal vs. Inspection: 4 Key Differences

 • Visible insulation

 Another potential snag your inspector may find is that certain areas of the home may be unsafe to check properly.
-They should include in their report if any areas are inaccessible because of a lack of structural integrity (or if a part of the property is locked).
+They should include in their report whether any areas are inaccessible due to structural integrity issues (or if any part of the property is locked).

 FAQ